dappnode/DAppNode/README.md

 ## Discover DAppNode

-DAppNode lowers the barrier of entry for non tech-savy participants.
+DAppNode lowers the barrier of entry for non tech-savvy participants.
 It allows you to deploy, update, and manage P2P clients and nodes without leaving your browser.
 No terminal or command line interface.

 <p align="center">
   <a href="https://install.dappnode.io">